 Your Input Counts

-Public outreach is being conducted as part of the study in order to build awareness of the project's purpose, need and anticipated benefits, solicit input on issues and priorities, and engage the array of interests.
-Check back periodically for more information and dates!
+Public outreach was conducted as part of the study in order to build awareness of the project's purpose, need and anticipated benefits, solicit input on issues and priorities, and engage the array of interests.

 - Stakeholder meetings: 2016-Mid 2017